 - Physical therapy

 - Chiropractic, focusing on relief of spasm and mobilization of the spine, pelvis, and leg muscles.

 - Spinal injections, which can include trigger point injections, facet blocks, or epidurals.

 Sciatic Surgery Offered by the NYC Spinal Surgeon

-Surgery becomes necessary if patients develop chronic symptoms that don’t respond to treatment and consistently interfere with quality of life or functionality.
+Surgery becomes necessary if patients develop chronic symptoms that don’t respond to treatment and consistently interfere with the quality of life or functionality.
 It may also be indicated if nerve problems develop or other treatments fail to provide relief.
 Common procedures are diskectomy, laminectomy, and spinal fusion.
 The choice of these procedures, and the techniques used to perform these procedures, depends on the particular cause of the pain.

 Of the people who suffer from sciatica, 80% will fully recover without surgery.
 Patients who are going to recover usually experience significant improvement of symptoms within the first 3-6 weeks.
-Surgery becomes necessary if patients develop chronic symptoms that don’t respond to treatment and consistently interfere with quality of life or functionality.
+Surgery becomes necessary if patients develop chronic symptoms that don’t respond to treatment and consistently interfere with the quality of life or functionality.
 It may also be necessary if nerve problems develop.

 Surgery for sciatica frequently becomes necessary if the sciatic pain is due to a significant herniated disk in the spine and becomes chronic, or leads to neurological symptoms.

 If you undergo treatments for 6 to 12 weeks and still have symptoms, surgery to allow more room for the nerve in the area being compressed is considered.
 This can mean removing the ruptured disc that is compressing the spinal nerve (micro-discectomy), removing the bone spur that is pinching the nerve, or a combination of both.